 I specialise in a few subjects (Anxiety, Bereavement, Depression and Stress and believe I am a master of these.
-I do this as I have experienced them, either myself or seen it at work through being in HR.
+These are subjects I have experienced them, either myself or seen them at work through being in HR.

 If I don’t think I can help you, I will tell you.
-I also look to complete my work with you in six sessions, or sooner if I think that you are better.
+My objective is to complete my work with you in six sessions, or sooner if I think that you are better.
 I do not aim to drag sessions out for many months.
 That is my commitment to you.

 Background and Qualifications

 My training has been wide and varied, starting with a certificate in Counselling Skills from the Westminster Pastoral Foundation, which I acquired in June 2002.